sawubona-gmbh/KETE-HS21-WORK/README.md

 ===============================================
 ## This a the Public Repository for KETE HS21 Students

-Sample Code and Script Repository for WINF Modul KETE

-This GitHub Repository will be the central soucre of information to support the lectures of the Module "Key Technologies" (KETE)
+Sample Code and Script Repository for WINF Modul "Key Technologies" (KETE).
+This GitHub Repository will be the central soucre of information to support the lectures of the Module KETE

 In addition this repository will also be used by the KETE students themself to share, export or store their code artefatcs for the coding projects